noamgal/most-common-face/README.md

 ```
 ## Deployment

-In face_detect.py replace YOUR PRIVATE AZURE SUBSCRIPTIrON KEY TO FACE API SERVICE with a valid key given by azure.
+In face_detect.py replace YOUR PRIVATE AZURE SUBSCRIPTION KEY TO FACE API SERVICE with a valid key given by azure.

 run /usr/bin/python2.7 face_detect.py